Is Amazon Prime Worth It?

 Discounts and deals just for Prime Members

-I don’t personally use this one because my kids are outside of the target age range, but if you have a little one in diapers Amazon Family will give you 20% off diaper subscriptions — and they regularly offer high value coupons to combine with subscribe & save for an even better deal.
+I don’t personally use this one because my kids are outside of the target age range, but if you have a little one in diapers Amazon Family will give you up to 20% off diaper subscriptions — and they regularly offer high value coupons to combine with subscribe & save for an even better deal.
 You’ll also get regular baby-related coupons & deals, which can add up to some pretty significant savings.
 What new parent couldn’t use a convenient source for cheap diapers?

 Subscribe & Save discounts

 If you have been following the Amazon subscribe & save deals in the Hot Deals Facebook group, you may have noticed that some of the better deals seem now to be reserved for Prime members only.
 If you are a subscribe & save fan (I am, and get a box almost every month…), the extra savings from Prime-only deals go a long way towards balancing out that monthly cost.

 Some Amazon branded items, such as Wickedly Prime foods, are currently only available to Amazon Prime members.

 Prime members get early access to a number of lightning deals.
 The best deals often tend to sell out during the 30 minute Prime-exclusive window before they ever make it to the non-Prime general public, especially during the holidays.

 Access to Prime Pantry

 If you’ve been watching Amazon’s offers over the past couple of years, you might have noticed that some of the deals that were traditionally available on subscribe & save have sneakily been moving over to Prime Pantry.
 Fill your Prime Pantry box with grocery and household items one flat rate shipping fee (contiguous U.S. only), or add a Prime Pantry membership onto your Prime membership for an additional fee.

 - Prime Pantry recently made some changes — see more on how it works and how to maximize your savings with Prime Pantry here.